hanborq/hadoop/README.md

 ## How to build?
     $ cd cloudera/maven-packaging
     $ mvn -Dnot.cdh.release.build=true -Dmaven.test.skip=true -DskipTests=true clean package
+Then use this package: build/hadoop-{main-version}-hdh{hdh-version}, for example: build/hadoop-0.20.2-hdh3u2

 ## Compatibility
 The API, configuration, scripts are all back-compatible with [Apache Hadoop](http://hadoop.apache.org/) and [Cloudera Hadoop(CDH)](http://www.cloudera.com/hadoop/).
 The user and developer need not to study new, except new features.